THIS MASTER AGREEMENT (“AGREEMENT”) GOVERNS YOUR PURCHASE AND ONGOING USE OF THE SERVICES.

 “Specifications” means the requirements for the Services provided in the applicable Documentation, or Order.

 “We”, “Us”, or “Our” means People Mesh Pvt Ltd.

 “You” or “Your” means the company or other legal entity for which you are accepting this Agreement and Affiliates of that company or entity.

 2.1 Access and Use.
 Subject to and conditioned on Customer’s and its Authorized Users’ compliance with the terms and conditions of this Agreement, Provider hereby grants Customer a non-exclusive, non-transferable (except in compliance with Section 14.8) right to access and use the Services during the Term, solely for use by Authorized Users in accordance with the terms and conditions herein.
 Such use is limited to Customer’s internal use.
 Provider shall provide to Customer the Access Credentials within a reasonable time following the Effective Date.
-The total number of Authorized Users will not exceed the number set forth in the order form, except as expressly agreed to in writing by the parties.
+The total number of Authorized Users at signup stage will not exceed the number set forth in the order form, except as expressly agreed to in writing by the parties.

 2.2 Documentation License.
 Provider hereby grants to Customer a non-exclusive, non-sublicensable, non-transferable (except in compliance with Section 14.8) license to use the Documentation during the Term solely for Customer’s internal business purposes in connection with its use of the Services.